Fay Dennis

 Goldsmiths Research Centres/Groups

 Fay’s work explores the socio-material effects of illicit and licit drug use.
-She has been working and researching in the substance use field for fifteen years.
-Her work is driven by a commitment to understanding the complexity of peoples’ drug-using practices and disrupting views, technologies and techniques that seek to curtail and control them.
+She has been researching in the substance use field for fifteen years.
+Her work is driven by a commitment to understanding and valuing the complexities of peoples’ drug-using practices and disrupting those views and technologies that seeks to curtail them.

 Research interests

-Fay’s research interests include sociological theories of the body, Science and Technology Studies, the governance of pleasure, substance use, and ‘inventive’ research methods.
+Fay’s research interests include substance use, sociological theories of the body, Science and Technology Studies, the governance of pleasure, health, and ‘inventive’ research methods.

 Her current project ‘“Ripping up the rulebook”: Experiments in post-pandemic substance use treatment’ and tracks changes and innovations in the UK substance use sector after Covid-19.